Monthly reading guide (March 2011).

 Non-fiction

 Common errors and problems in English by Robert Allen is part of The Penguin Writers' Guides series which provides easy-to-follow guidance on aspects of written English.
 This is a simple and practical guide to help anyone who does any kind of writing.
+In Other Words by C J Moore presents some untranslatablewords from other languages for which English has no good equivalents.
+The sole Filipino word mentioned is “sayang”.

 WHY YOU NEED A PASSPORT WHEN YOU'RE GOING TO PUKE by Mitchell Symons is packed full of crazy facts from around the world and guaranteed to have young readers hooked for hours.